Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/annotated_entry.md

 2. What I like about this app is that a user is able to create customs workout plans that could work better for your own personal goals.
 The downside to that is if you want to workout for a goal and don't know how to program it this app would not work.
 This apps A.I. is used to generate more bodybuilding workouts over anything else.
+A.I. generation is something that I would like to try and think about more and possibly add to my own app.
 I am hoping to create an app that would cater to more lifting options.
 I do like how this app uses A.I. generation in terms of creating workouts for users based on equipment that they have available.

 [PH3 Powerlifting][2] This is a main source app overview from PH3 PowerLifting.
 They go into detail on who the app was designed for and why beginner lifters might not want to use the app.